grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 You must run the agent as root and inside host pid namespace for the `pyroscope.java` and `discover.process` components to work.

-### Send data Grafana Cloud Profiles
+### Send data to Grafana Cloud Profiles

-When sending to Grafana Cloud Profiles, you can use the following `pyroscope.write` component configuration which makes uses of environment variables:
+When sending to Grafana Cloud Profiles, you can use the following `pyroscope.write` component configuration which uses environment variables.

+Ensure that you have appropriately configured the `GC_URL`, `GC_USER`, and `GC_PASSWORD` environment variables.

 ```river
 pyroscope.write "endpoint" {